vikashkrdeveloper/Sales-Analyzer/README.md

 # Sales Analyzer

-Sales Analyzer is a comprehensive web application developed to provide insights into product sales transactions.
+Sales Analyzer is a comprehensive web application that provides insights into product sales transactions.
 It leverages the MERN Stack (MongoDB, Express.js, React, Node.js) to deliver robust and user-friendly functionality for analyzing sales data.
 This application is designed to help businesses make informed decisions by offering detailed statistics, searchable transaction records, and visual data representations.

 ## Features